deckhouse/deckhouse/README.md

 # Current status

-While Deckhouse Platform has a vast history of being used internally in Flant and is ready for production, it is still experiencing the final touches of becoming available as an end-user product.
+Deckhouse Platform has a vast history of being used internally in Flant and is ready for production.
+Its beta testing started in May'21 when the first public demo tokens were issued.
+By the end of Jun'21, it was tested by 300+ engineers, and its source code went public via GitHub.

-* At the moment, you can install only the EE edition of Deckhouse Platform that includes experimental modules.
-To get your trial token for an early access to the platform, please contact us in [Telegram](https://t.me/deckhouse).
-* Both official editions, CE and EE, will become available not later than June 15th, 2021.

-When your demo access is expired, you will be able to switch your installation to CE (relevant guidelines will follow) or purchase EE.
-The code of the Platform is not available in its GitHub repository yet.
-It will be published not later than June 15th, 2021.
+Deckhouse Platform CE is now freely available for everyone.
+Deckhouse Platform EE can be accessed via 30-days tokens issued via [Deckhouse website](https://deckhouse.io/).
+Please, follow our [getting started](https://deckhouse.io/en/getting_started.html) instructions to begin your journey with Deckhouse Platform.

 # Online community
 In addition to common GitHub features, here are some other online resources related to Deckhouse: